 You can also use your greenhouse in winter for growing herbs, winter salads and citrus plants, plus sowing early seeds – discover seven projects for a winter greenhouse.

-Insulating your greenhouse with a layer of bubble wrap will give your plants a helping hand through winter, keeping frost at bay while still letting in light.
-But there are several other simple steps you can take to keep in as much heat as possible – here’s our advice.
+Insulating your greenhouse with a layer of bubble wrap will keep frost at bay while still letting in light.
+Find out how to do it, below.

 Fitting panels of bubble-wrap into panes of a greenhouse